novavi/fdc3-installer/README.md

 Not yet, but it would certinaly be a good idea to create JSON Schemas for these items.
 Even if such schemas were not used at runtime (trade-offs with more specific error messages and smaller bundle size when implementing checking in the TypeScript code) there would still be a clear benefit to have schemas available.
 In particular, schemas could be invaluable from a DevOps perspective in supporting the ability of CI/CD processes to ensure that invalid installer config files cannot deployed.

-### Why did you call the library fdc3-installer?

-Because the library's sole purpose is to install an FDC3 Desktop Agent.
-For what it's worth the author not completely sold on the name either.
-The library actually discovers, downloads, creates, bootstraps and validates an agent - and as it happens one part of the installation process (assigning to the `window.fdc3` object) is actually undertaken by the agent implementations themselves.

 ### It feels like there might almost be more lines in this README than there are in the source code.
 Why is this?

 You might have a point.
 The problem space that this library attempts to solve is relatively narrow, and should not require a large body of code to implement.
-By contrast, the decisions around the design of the library, the details of how it can be used, and the thoughts around the possibility of a future standardized approach to this problem does however require more words.
+By contrast, the design decisions and the descriptions and examples of how to use the library do however require some explaining.

 ### Are browser-based FDC3 Desktop Agents like Judgment Day in the Terminator franchise i.e. are they inevitable?